 This simple chicken is a great after-school healthy snack.
 The nuggets are made from fresh chicken breasts with a crispy, protein-packed quinoa coating.
 You’ll love that they’re baked instead of fried: fast cleanup!
 Use coconut flour and serve with your favorite dipping sauce.

 Loaded with fatty acid-rich salmon, this lunchtime favorite is one of those timeless healthy snacks for kids.
-Coat salmon pieces in an almond mixture (and reap the amazing benefits of almonds nutrition!) and bake — that’s all it takes!
+Coat salmon pieces in some gluten-free breadcrumbs and bake — that’s all it takes!

 Cost-effective cod makes this an easy-to-make recipe that’s also easy on the wallet.
 Bread or fry these; they’ll taste great either way.
 Be sure to use coconut flour and try the spicy tartar sauce, too!

 Did you know that, when baked, carrots taste very similar to sweet potatoes?
 So it makes sense to give your kids a double dose of vitamins and minerals with this healthy snack.
-Carrots and nutrient-dense sweet potatoes are drizzled with olive oil, herbs and then baked.
+Carrots are drizzled with olive oil, herbs and then baked.
 So easy, so good.

 6. Turnip Fries